-- Identify relevant policies, legislation and regulations and analyse them in regards to the forcibly displaced persons' (refugees, IDPs, returnees) access to employment, livelihood, and training opportunities, and to rights at work. - Identify and review literature and secondary data sources on policy, legislation and regulations, and assess their actual implementation on the ground, thereby avoiding duplication of existing legal reviews and studies and leveraging these sources where relevant. - Conduct a Gap Analysis against the assessment framework that highlights implementation gaps, and needs and expectations. - Conduct key informant interviews of identified national (national and governorate level) and international actors in Erbil, Duhok and Ninewa to assess the practical application of policy, legislative and regulatory frameworks and identify challenges that will need to be addressed. - Conduct KI interviews with forcibly displaced and host communities, and also focus group discussions in Erbil, Duhok and Ninewa, to better assess knowledge and understanding of these policy, legislative and regulatory frameworks. - Conduct validation exercises in KRI to ensure the establishment of key recommendations going forward in terms of identifying gaps and challenges that can be addressed through the PROSPECTS and related programmes, including policy advocacy and supporting either policy, legislation and regulatory development and/or reform as appropriate. - Develop Iraq country level report that summarize the main findings and possible recommendations for the PROSPECTS programme at the country level.
+- Identify and review literature and secondary data sources on policy, legislation and regulations, and assess their actual implementation on the ground, thereby avoiding duplication of existing legal reviews and studies and leveraging these sources where relevant.1 - Identify relevant policies, legislation and regulations and analyse them in regards to the refugees' access to employment, livelihood, and training opportunities, and to rights at work. - Based on the results of the desk review and identified data gaps, conduct key informant interviews of identified national (national and governorate level) and international actors to assess the practical application of policy, legislative and regulatory frameworks and identify challenges that will need to be addressed. - Based on the results of the desk review and identified data gaps, conduct KI interviews with refugees and host communities, and also focus group discussions in Greater Cairo, Alexandria, Damietta, to better assess knowledge and understanding of these policy, legislative and regulatory frameworks.